Trisections obtained by trivially regluing surface-knots: Preliminaries

-Every closed, orientable 4-manifold $X$ admits a trisection with nice handle decomposition.
-Moreover, any two trisections of a fixed 4-manifold are stably equivalent.
-As a corollary, using a trisection diagram, we can determine the diffeomorphism type of a closed 4-manifold.
+Gay and Kirby \cite{GK} showed that every closed 4-manifold $X$ admits a trisection with nice handle decomposition.
+Moreover, they showed that any two trisections of a fixed closed 4-manifold are stably isotopic.
+Namely, they are isotopic after finitely many stabilizations.
+Note that they proved it in the balanced case.
+In general, an $i$-stabilized trisection is not isotopic to a $j$-stabilized trisection when $i\not=j$ \cite{MSZ}.